ilci66/personal-portfolio-website/README.md

 * Not gonna use the sass library I created a while back, writing all brand new
 * I want to save the information send by the user via the contact form in my mongodb cloud database
 # Basic responsiveness done
+* planning on running webpack for my backend too but apparently I can't have multiple  configs for for multple entries and outputs, so probably I will just run it once to bundle my backend before production